 - At Key Stage 2, 57% of Bradford’s pupils achieved the expected standard for reading, 9% below the national average.
 For boys, standards are lower, only 54% of boys reached the expected standard, among the worst performing groups in West Yorkshire.

 We will be working first with parents, communities and schools in Keighley, in and around the Holme Wood estate, and within Eccleshill and Idle.
 We are commissioning support to deliver this project, including work to engage parents and schools, develop local champions, and build and deliver a plan.
-We expect each of the projects to launch from January 2019.

 - The gap between the Bradford average and the national average in reading and writing at key stages 1 and 2 by at least one percentage point each year from 2018.